How To Create a Self Care Plan

 1. Identify Self Care Goals

-Are there activities you currently do to support your overall well-being in those categories?
-Are you more active in some areas than others?
-Determine if there’s an area that needs work.
+I ask myself, “Are there activities I currently do to support my overall well-being in those categories?
+Do I have more self care in some areas than others?”

 3. Create a Self Care Plan

-For example, if an area you want to work on is your Physical Health, a positive activity could be “include more vegetables” or “sleep 8 hours a night”.
+For example, if an area I want to work on is my “Physical Health”, a positive activity could be “include 1 more vegetable in meals” or “sleep 8 hours a night”.

 4. Implement your Plan

-After trying out your Self Care Plan for a month or two, step back and gauge your progress.
-Is your plan successful in creating a more balanced lifestyle?
+After trying out my Self Care Plan for that timeframe, I step back and gauge my progress.

 Wanna help My Anxious World grow?
 Do your Amazon shopping through my affiliate link!